 L’ACUL: CODEP PARTNERSHIP

-In 1990 The Comprehensive Development Project (CODEP) initiated a very ambitious and successful reforestation program in the rugged mountain region (Cormeir Water Shed) located southwest of Port Au Prince.
-In addition to reforesting thousands of acres of barren hillsides (planting an average of 500,000 trees/year) CODEP also encouraged and helped finance the building of 50+ beautifully constructed concrete fish ponds terraced into the mountians.
-Most of the ponds are communally owned and operated and the fish harvested would be equably divided amongst the pond owners.
-The goal was to raise tilapia fingerlings, supplied by the CODEP hatchery in LaCul, using fish feed that would be imported from the US.
-Fish harvested from the ponds would be equably divided amongst the owners/operators of the ponds.
-An unforeseen flaw in this concept was the dependence on imported feed to produce fish.
-Political turmoil hindered the importation of fish feed and the ponds quickly became fallow.
-It was at this juncture that the MBL was asked to help.
+In 1990 The Comprehensive Development Project (CODEP) initiated a very ambitious and yet highly successful reforestation program in the Cormier Water Shed, a rugged mountain region southwest of Port Au Prince.
+In addition to reforesting thousands of acres of barren hillsides by planting an average of 500,000 trees/year, CODEP also helped finance the construction of 50+ concrete fish ponds terraced into the mountains.
+Most of the ponds are communally owned and operated, and the fish harvested are divided equally amongst pond tenders.
+Initially, the goal was to raise tilapia fingerlings, supplied by the CODEP hatchery in LaCul, using fish feed imported from the US.
+However, political turmoil hindered the importation of fish feed and the ponds quickly became fallow.
+It was at this juncture CODEP partnered with MBL to explore developing alternative feeds.

-Our recent efforts have been focused on a “periphyton” based system of aquaculture, a method of raising plants and algae within a pond to supply the fish with food.
-All of the methods we employ are evaluated in terms of energy and resource input and output, to minimize demand on farmers.
-Every effort is made here in Woods Hole and in conjunction with partners in Haiti, to refine our ideas into adaptable, culturally congruent methods.
+Our recent efforts have focused on periphyton aquaculture technology (PAT), a method of raising plants and algae within a pond to supply fish with food.
+All of the methods we employ are evaluated in terms of energy and resource input to minimize demand on farmers while maximizing output.
+Every effort is made to refine PAT methods into easily adaptable and culturally congruent methods.